cccbr/runningatower/content/docs/ringingroom/_index.md

 ## Spare ropes

 See information in the rope section of [Belfry Upkeep](https://belfryupkeep.cccbr.org.uk/docs/120-ropes/).

+Adjusting tail end length.
+N.B.
+In the West Country, especially Call Change towers, the adjustment of ropes may not be permitted.
+This may take two forms:
+- Untucking and tucking the tail end.
+This is acceptable, provided it is done carefully, using a spike or fid, to separate the strands.
+This should not be done for every touch
+- Tying a knot, usually a ‘Figure-eight’ knot, to shorten a long rope.
+This is a short-term measure and is normally acceptable as the knot is removed after use.

 It is a good idea to have a few usable spares to cover any bell, as needed.
 Natural fibre ropes degrade whether in use or not.
 Ropes kept in a box may appear to be in good condition, but the fibres will have decayed whilst not used.
 Ropes should be stored so as to prevent attack by vermin.
 Each rope should be labelled to indicate which bell(s) it is for.